 Collaboration Makes Us Stronger

-On the first day of the conference, attendees sat in small clusters, each group representing their own organization.
+On the first day of the conference, attendees sat in small groups, each group representing their own organization.
 By the end of the week, something remarkable had happened.
 Those who had arrived as strangers—coming from different countries, cultures, and programs—had formed a unified community.

 Through shared stories and open dialogue, social workers, counselors, and program leaders discovered that they weren’t alone.
 They shared their challenges, celebrated their successes, and formed bonds that went far beyond professional networking.